JChatterjee100/JChatterjee100/README.md

 - 👋 Hi, I’m Jyotiraditya Chatterjee.
 - 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Python Development.

 <!---
 JChatterjee100/JChatterjee100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.